Chart Color Schemes

 Acacia Ridge is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of the Acacia Ridge statistical area (Lv2) is around 7,881.
-This figure reflects a growth of 395 people since the 2021 Census, which reported a population of 7,486.
-The increase is inferred from AreaSearch's estimation of the resident population at 7,757 in June 2024, based on examination of the latest ERP data release by the ABS and validation of additional 55 new addresses since the Census date.
-This results in a population density ratio of 906 persons per square kilometer, which is relatively consistent with averages seen across other locations assessed by AreaSearch.
-Overseas migration contributed approximately 66.0% of overall population gains during recent periods in the Acacia Ridge (SA2).
+As of February 2026, the estimated population of the suburb of Acacia Ridge is around 7,886.
+This figure reflects an increase of 400 people since the 2021 Census, which reported a population of 7,486 people.
+The change was inferred from the resident population of 7,757 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 57 validated new addresses since the Census date.
+This level of population equates to a density ratio of 907 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 66.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 using a base year of 2022 for each age cohort.
-Looking ahead, lower quartile growth of national statistical areas is anticipated for the Acacia Ridge (SA2), with an expected expansion of 272 persons to reach 8,153 by 2041, reflecting a total gain of 1.5% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Anticipating future population dynamics, lower quartile growth of national statistical areas is anticipated.
+The suburb is expected to expand by 286 persons to reach a total population of approximately 8,172 by the year 2041, reflecting a gain of 1.5% in total over the 17-year period.

 Frequently Asked Questions - Population